Unifying 2D and 3D Vision-Language Understanding: Experiments

 \textbf{Evaluation Metrics:} We use the established Exact Match (EM@1) metric, which measures if the generated answer matches either of the two answer candidates provided by ScanQA, or the single ground-truth answer provided by SQA3D.
 We also report results with additional metrics in Appendix (\cref{table:vqa_detail}).

 \textbf{Baselines:} We compare against the LLM based methods of 3D-LLM \cite{3dllm} and NaviLLM \cite{navillm} which use BLIP2-flanT5 \cite{blip2} and Vicuna-7B \cite{vicuna} as their answer generation heads.
 We also compare with 3D-VisTA \cite{3dvista} and PQ3D \cite{pq3d} which use small decoder heads like T5-small \cite{raffel2020exploring}, similar to our approach.
 We show results in \cref{table:vqa} on the validation sets of these benchmarks. \model{} outperforms all prior baselines on both benchmarks.
 We found that using sensor point clouds vs mesh point clouds does not result in a significant difference in performance in these benchmarks, likely because the models are evaluated on text generation instead of localization of objects as in 3D referential grounding and segmentation benchmarks.
+Additionally, we show results on 3D instance segmentation in \cref{app:3d_instance_seg}.